3D Roadmapping Sessions: 3D workflow disrupted...

 There are three major benefits to using 3D Roadmapping Sessions early on:

-- Before I formally start the project, I understand the business goals behind the project and what your envisions as success.
+- Before I formally start the project, I understand the business goals behind the project and what you envision as 'success'.

 - If your expectations are out of scope for the investment you’re willing to make, I can re-calibrate your expectations to match your investment.